taoteh1221/Open_Crypto_Tracker/README.txt

 ################################################################################################################

-Adding / editing / deleting assets and markets in the coins list:
+Adding / editing / deleting assets and markets in the portfolio assets:

 Below is an example for editing your assets / markets into the coin list in the file config.php (located in the primary directory of this app).
 It's very quick / easy to do (after you get the hang of it, lol).
 Also see the text file CONFIG.EXAMPLE.txt, for a pre-configured set of default settings and example assets / markets.
 Contact any supported exchange's help desk if you are unaware of the correct formatting of the trading pair naming you are adding in the configuration file (examples: Kraken has arbitrary Xs inserted in SOME older pair names, HitBTC sometimes has tether pairing without the "T" in the symbol name).